christian-bayata/Frankie_Shop/README.md

 module.exports = dbConnect;
 ```

-## controllers
+## Controllers

 Contains all the code that serve as link between the server and routes.
-The naming convention it bears is usually "model name" plus "Controller",e.g: 'productController.js' in a camel-casing naming format.
+The naming convention it bears is usually `model name` plus `Controller`,e.g: `productController.js` in a camel-casing naming format.

 ## Create a controller